 What is the Youth Criminal Justice Act?

-This is the sixth of a multi-part series examining basic principles in Canadian criminal law.
+This is the sixth of a multi-part series with Ottawa criminal lawyer Céline Dostaler that examines the basic principles of Canadian criminal law.

 The Youth Criminal Justice Act (YCJA) applies to youth who are at least 12 but under 18 years old, alleged to have committed criminal offences.
 It came into force on April 1, 2003.
 The YCJA is meant to address concerns about overuse of the courts and incarceration in less serious cases and puts great emphasis on reintegrating youth back into society after their release.